tanvir-git/odoo-documentation/content/applications/sales/subscriptions/configuration/subscription_products.rst

 .. image:: subscription_products/subscription-products-configuration.png
   :align: center
-  :alt: View of a subscription product form in Odoo Subscriptions
+  :alt: View of a subscription product form in CoquiAPPs Subscriptions

 .. note::
    In the Sales tab, underneath the Subscriptions section, make sure the *Subscription products* option is activated.
-In fact, if you create a subscription product from the **Odoo Subscriptions** application, this option is selected by default.
+In fact, if you create a subscription product from the **CoquiAPPs Subscriptions** application, this option is selected by default.
 However, if you create a product from another application, it is not the case.

    .. image:: subscription_products/subscription-products-form.png
      :align: center
-     :alt: View of a subscription product form in Odoo Subscriptions
+     :alt: View of a subscription product form in CoquiAPPs Subscriptions

    You can also choose the subscription templates you want to use.

    .. image:: subscription_products/subscription-products-using-subscription-templates.png
      :align: center
-     :alt: View of a subscription product form in Odoo Subscriptions
+     :alt: View of a subscription product form in CoquiAPPs Subscriptions

 .. important::
    Be sure to check out our documentation on how to create, edit and manage your own